 With the most modern equipment available and decades of sailing experience behind the design, Janssonius is being built according to the latest requirements of the International Maritime Organization (IMO), in particular concerning the safety of the life at sea (SOLAS) and the prevention of pollution from ships (MARPOL) for passenger vessels.
-She will be powered by two main engines delivering 4,200 kW, just like her sister ship Hondius.
+Her construction took place in Croatia, by famed shipbuilder Brodosplit.
+She is be powered by two main engines delivering 4,200 kW, just like her sister ship Hondius.
 Her stern and bow thrusters enable Janssonius to drift or remain comfortably stationary.

-Also like Hondius, the propulsion system of Janssonius will include an adjustable pitch propeller, flexible power management, and a shaft generator as opposed to a diesel-driven generator.
-This will keep Janssonius at the lowest fuel consumption and carbon dioxide emission possible.
-The protection of the environment is of major importance and efforts will extend from construction to sailing.
-The ship will employ LED interior and exterior lighting, biodegradable paints and lubricants, steam heating that uses a minimum of electricity and waste heat that will be reused for the production of fresh water.
+Also like Hondius, the propulsion system of Janssonius includes an adjustable pitch propeller, flexible power management, and a shaft generator as opposed to a diesel-driven generator.
+This keeps Janssonius at the lowest fuel consumption and carbon dioxide emission possible.
+The protection of the environment is of major importance and efforts have extended from construction to sailing.
+The ship employs LED interior and exterior lighting, biodegradable paints and lubricants, steam heating that uses a minimum of electricity and waste heat that will be reused for the production of fresh water.

 Dining Aboard Janssonius

 Expect a fine dining experience while laughing in casual wear and reminiscing with new and old friends over the day’s activities.
 The Janssonius serves nutritious yet elegant cuisine at each three-course dinner.
 Breakfast and lunch are buffet style and there are always meat, fish and vegetarian options.
 Coffee, tea and water are included; however, alcohol and soft drinks are additional.